 - If you have a lot of media you want to access remotely from all your devices, you should be familiar with Plex.

-- However, not all content is readily accessible using Plex, so you’ll need the best VPN for this job.
+- Unfortunately, not all content is readily accessible using Plex, so you’ll need to use a trustworthy VPN for this job.

 If you have a lot of media you want to access from all your devices over the internet, remotely, then Plex is just the software for you.